Sintsun/n8nEmailAutomationWorkflow/README.md

 - Execute the workflow and verify Notion updates.

 ## Usage
-- The workflow runs daily at 9:00 AM HKT, collecting and processing emails.
+- Collecting and processing emails.
 - Categories and attachment status are stored in the Notion database for review.

 ## Troubleshooting